KofiAnnan97/simple_csv_grapher/README.md

 ## Known Issues
 - For animated graphs, the speed of animation does not scale to the size of the data.
 Therefore, larger files will result in slow, large GIFs, while small files will result in quick, small GIFs.
-- Live View does not close the process after the window is closed.
+- Live View may not close after the window has been exited.